 - 2 teaspoons of lemon juice

-3 Beat together the molasses and brown sugar until smooth.
+In a third, large bowl, beat together the molasses and brown sugar until smooth by hand, using a hand mixer, or using a stand mixer.
 Add the eggs, one at a time, beating for 30 seconds between each.

 Beat in the flour mixture slowly until just incorporated.
 Add the butter mixture and the grated ginger and beat until smooth.
 Batter will be runny.